 It is possible to enter a lucid dream directly from waking.
 Usually this entails lying down, relaxing, and allowing the body to fall asleep while the mind stays awake.
 Difficulties include falling asleep along with the body, or the body staying awake with the mind.
-Decoupling the two is tricky but possible.
+Decoupling body and mind so that the latter can stay awake while the body falls asleep is difficult but possible.

-Why are dreams so much more vivid than conscious visualization?
+Why are dreams so much more vivid than imagination?
 Because the images are being projected by the subconscious, not the conscious mind.
 Why do we lose self-awareness when we go to sleep?
-Because as we let our thoughts wander, the subconscious starts to direct our consciously projected images while our conscious mind takes on a more passive and self-obliterating role.
-It does not take long for the subconscious to take over the role of projector as well, and that is when mere mental images become virtual realities.
+Because as we let our thoughts wander, the subconscious starts to influence our consciously projected internal images (imagination, visualization, daydreaming, mind chatter) while the conscious mind takes on a more passive and self-obliterating role.
+Not long after that, the subconscious takes over the role of projector and that is when mere mental images become virtual realities.
 The trade-off is that we have already abandoned ourselves by the time the dream projection kicks in.

 We can understand the various states of internal imagery as being the result of either the conscious subconscious either directing or projecting these images:

 Inducing lucid dreams from a waking state therefore requires that the conscious mind retain its awareness and volition while the subconscious is given free reign to begin projecting the dreamscape.
 The prerequisite is total relaxation of the body, usually done in a step-wise fashion from head to toe, either by focusing on relaxing a particular body region, or tensing and releasing that region.
 A good exhausting workout that leaves you wiped out can also accomplish this.